My Bloody Valentine Timeline

 My Bloody Valentine is reduced to a four piece as Kevin, Colm, Dave, and Tina Durkin (who plays in the band mainly as a favor to boyfriend Dave) leave Dublin, following the advice from Virgin Prunes leader Gavin Friday, heading to the Netherlands and then Germany over the next year or so.

+The Man You Love to Hate is released on Amigo.
+This primitively recorded live album is a cassette only release.
+Re-released in 2007.
 After a few detours, Kevin, Colm, Dave, and Tina move to London and become part of the squatting scene.
-Tina Durkin drops out of the band, only really having come along for the adventure and to be with her boyfriend Dave.
+Tina Durkin drops out of the band, only really having come along for the adventure with her boyfriend Dave.

 Debbie Googe joins as their first proper bass player while the other members transition to London.
+Geek! is released in December on Fever.
+The band is not pleased with it, although the actual record sounds better than most of the needle drop files made from the vinyl.

 The New Record by My Bloody Valentine (an EP) is released on Kaleidoscope Sound.

+They sign with Lazy Records in late 1986 and soon enough realize it was a huge mistake as owner Wayne Morris wants to turn them into the next Primitives.
 The Sunny Sundae Smile EP is released in February on Lazy Records.
 (Recorded in Dec.
 1986) This is the last recording with Dave Conway on vocals.
-Dave decides to leave the band in February due to his desire to write, stomach ailments and less interest in the musical direction of the band.
+Conway decides to leave the band in February due to his desire to write, stomach ailments and less interest in the musical direction of the band.
+This marks the end of recordings of this first iteration of My Bloody Valentine.
+To continue, go to top.